Toric $G$-Fano Threefolds: Preliminaries.

-\begin{proof} Without loss of generality we can assume $(0,0), (1,0), (0,1)$ are the vertices of $V$.
+\begin{proof} Without loss of generality, we can assume that the points $(0,0)$, $(1,0)$, $(0,1)$ are consecutive vertices of $V$.
 Suppose $V$ is not a triangle.
-Then the point $(1,1)$ must be a vertex of $V$, otherwise due to convexity it would be an interior point of $V$.
-Thus we obtain $V$ is a square. \end{proof}
+Then the point $(1,1)$ must be the vertex of $V$, otherwise, due to the convexity, it would be an interior point of $V$.
+Hence, again due to the convexity of $V$, the consecutive vertex must lie on the line $(0,n)$ for $n\in \Z$.
+But there no lattice points on the boundary of $V$, thereby $n=1$. \end{proof}

-\begin{corollary} If $P$ is a $3$-dimensional terminal Fano polytope then $P$ can have only triangle or quadrangle facets. \end{corollary}
+\begin{corollary} If $P$ is a $3$-dimensional terminal Fano polytope, then $P$ can have only triangle or quadrangle facets. \end{corollary}